astropuffin/oakmtg.club/content/english/about/_index.md

 We've created our first [voter guide](/guide) for the November 2020 election to try to increase transparency around the candidates based on what we've learned from these city meetings.

 We also [live-tweet Oakland meetings using the "#oakmtg" hashtag](https://twitter.com/search?q=%23oakmtg).
 Come join us!
-We started out with and are actively engaged in "last mile" civic participation.
+We started out with and are actively engaged in last mile civic participation: weighing in with local policymakers at the moment when ordinances are debated and passed.
 We call in to various meetings, including Oakland City Council and Oakland Police Commission meetings, during the public comment sections.
 This can and does cause Council Members and Commissioners to change what is being voted on.

 We want to do more.

-This site was made for us to be more effective at "last mile" civic engagement and enable more folks to join us.
+This site was made for us to be more effective at last mile civic engagement and enable more folks to join us.
 There's a LOT to take in, so we made this website to make it easier to keep track of what's going on.
 We will build this site out over time, particularly after the election, as we track promises made by electeds and appointees.

 If you'd like to join us, please shoot us [an email](mailto:oakmtg-club@googlegroups.com).